Cardinal-Cryptography/aleph-node/BUILD.md

 We provide a build procedure based on the `nix` package manager.
 There are several ways to interact with this process.
 Users can install `nix` locally or interact with it using docker.
 We prepared a simple docker image that provides necessary tools for the whole build process.
-You can attempt at reproducing the build process without using `nix` by simply installing all dependencies described by the `shell.nix` file and following execution of its `buildPhase`.
+You can attempt at reproducing the build process without using `nix` by simply installing all dependencies described by the `default.nix` file and following execution of its `buildPhase`.

 In order to build a binary for `aleph-node` using docker we first need to install docker, i.e. in case of the Ubuntu linux distribution, by executing `sudo apt install docker.io` (please consult your distribution's manual describing docker installation